The Ancient Wisdom: A Brief Exploration of Greek Mythology

 who was metis the learned

 Meti was an Oceanid, that is, a daughter of the two Titans Oceanus and Thetis; she was also the mother of Athena.
-As a second-generation Titan, she was part of a powerful lineage that ruled the cosmos before the Olympian Gods took over.
+As a second-generation Titan, she was part of a powerful lineage that ruled the cosmos before the Olympian gods took over.

 Goddess of cunning, wisdom, reason and intelligence.
 Not much is known about her, as her story was told peripherally in mythology.
 She often represented the voice of reason, guiding other Deities with her wisdom.
 Her powers were not limited to knowledge but could influence decisions, making her a valuable ally and a fearsome enemy.
 In Roman mythology she retained the same name, reflecting her unique position in the Pantheon.